-The amendment has not yet been adopted by the EU.
 An entity applies the amendments to IAS 7 for annual reporting periods beginning on or after 1 January 2024 (with earlier application permitted) and the amendments to IFRS 7 when it applies the amendments to IAS 7.
 There is a certain amount of transition relief provided, including relief regarding comparative information and interim period information.

-The Group plans to implement the amendments on the required effective date.
-The amendments are not expected to have significant impact on the Group's consolidated financial statements.
+The Group implemented the amendments on the required effective date.
+The amendments did not have significant impact on the Group's consolidated financial statements.